 AABB and the American Red Cross acknowledge that data can inform practices, but education, outreach, and resources are also needed to strengthen the donor base.
-We appreciate that Congress included in the Coronavirus Aid, Relief, and Economic Security Act (CARES) Act requirements that HHS carry out a national blood donor awareness campaign and report back to Congress on the impact of that campaign.
-We encourage HHS to build upon this effort by including in its report to Congress a request for policymakers to appropriate funding to support this initiative as well as funding that can be awarded to blood centers to enable them to pilot novel approaches to donor recruitment, increasing awareness of blood donation and promoting diversity among blood donors.
+We appreciate that Congress included in the Coronavirus Aid, Relief, and Economic Security Act (CARES) Act requirements that the Department of Health and Human Services carry out a national blood donor awareness campaign and report back to Congress on the impact of that campaign.
+We encourage Congress to appropriate funding to support this initiative as well as funding that can be awarded to blood centers to enable them to pilot novel approaches to donor recruitment, increasing awareness of blood donation and promoting diversity among blood donors.